 In this research, we investigated train passenger behaviour during the Covid-pandemic and in addition, we researched expectations of mobility behaviour in the post-Covid period.
 During the pandemic, ridership and attitudes of people changed.
-From April to September, the number of people with a positive attitude towards travelling by train increased from 20% to 42% and decreased to 31% in December.
+From April 2020 to April 2021, the number of people with a positive attitude towards travelling by train increased from 20% to 42% and more and more people are choosing the train because of its sustainable nature.
 Regarding modal shift in access to and egress from the station, we observed a shift from local public transport towards cycling and car (as a passenger).
 For the full journey, we found that 1.5% of the participants purchased a car or (E-)bike to replace their train trips.
 With regard to teleworking, the majority (72%) of the participants is positive and more teleworking is expected after the pandemic (compared to before).
-Main conditions to travel again are end of Covid-measures (49%), allowance of travelling again by the government (44%) and vaccination rate (35%).
+In April 2021, the most important conditions to start travelling again are: increasing vaccination coverage (48%) and the abolition of corona rules (40%) such as no longer having to wear a mouth mask (31%) or keep a distance of one and a half metres (28%).